vivCoding/vivCoding.github.io/pages/blog/2024-01-13_website-journey.md

 templateEngineOverride: md
 ---

-These were issues I had when developing my [website](https://vivcoding.github.io/), and how I went from vanilla technologies to "a little bit more".
+These were issues I had when developing my [website](https://vivcoding.github.io/), and how I went from vanilla technologies to "not-so-vanilla".

-Not quite so recently (like way back in November during my school's Thanksgiving break), I decided to revise my personal website, as I thought it looked a little bit boring.
+Not-quite-so-recently, I decided to revise my personal website, as I thought it looked a little bit boring.

 At the time of writing, I archived this website in a separate branch on GitHub.
 I hope a future me remembers to not delete it.
 If not, here's what it used to look like: